Author: Dorit Erzmoneit

 Is benchmarking the secret to better performance or simply a way to ensure you don’t fall behind?
 For many businesses, comparing their processes and performance to industry standards feels like a smart move – an opportunity to identify any gaps and improve.
 However, benchmarking often stops short of real progress.

 Rather than driving innovation, it can create a comfort zone of “matching” rather than “surpassing”.
-This cycle of conformity leaves little room for new thinking and, more importantly, misses opportunities to surprise and delight customers with truly innovative solutions (= corporate punk)
+This cycle of conformity leaves little room for new thinking and, more importantly, misses opportunities to surprise and delight customers with truly innovative solutions (= corporate punk).

-Here are some pros and cons of benchmarking and understanding its limitations
+Here are some pros and cons of benchmarking and understanding its limitations.

 At it’s best, benchmarking serves as a baseline.
 It highlights opportunities to improve operations, optimize resources, and fix inefficiencies.
 But the drawbacks are: